Independent Analytics includes a Geographic menu that shows which countries and cities your visitors are from.

 Start by clicking the Filter Rows button in the toolbar.
 Next, select an operand, like Country or City, and then type in the name of the location you want to filter by.

-In my example, I’ve filtered the table so that only visitors from the country of Spain will be displayed.
+In my example, I’ve filtered the table so that only cities in Spain are displayed.
 With this filter applied, the Quick Stats, chart, and data table will all update to match the filtered data.

 Additional conditions can be applied, and you can learn more about that in our complete filters tutorial.